London Air Travel » British Airways News & Operational Updates »

 Canada

-Montreal – Operating less than daily
+Montreal – Operating up to daily

 Toronto Pearson – Operating up to twice daily